philanc/slua/README.md

 ### Preloaded libraries

 - lfs (from LuaFileSystem)
-- luazen (a small library with basic crypto and compression functions)
+- lz (a small library with compression, encoding and encryption functions)
-- nacl (the NaCl crypto library, from Dan Bernstein et al. This small Lua wrapper is based on the *tweet nacl* implementation which is also included)
 - minisock (a minimal socket library for tcp connections)
 - luaproc (multi-threading library)
 - linenoise (slua is built on Linux with linenoise to replace readline.
 A limited Lua binding to linenoise is also provided to allow usage of linenoise in applications)

 Some documentation and references about these libraries is available in [doc/all_libraries.md](https://github.com/philanc/slua/tree/master/doc/all_libraries.md) and directory doc.

+Note: the luazen and tweetnacl libraries have been replaced by the new lx library.
+The last slua version with luazen and tweetnacl is v0.6.

 ### Static build